solidsgroup/alamo/docs/source/API/Model/Interface/GB/SH.rst

 .. danger::

-   So, despite a full afternoon of working on this, it doesn't actually work.
+   This does not actually work.
    Instead, a numerical approximation is implemented for :code:`DW` and :code:`DDW`